 2014 Czech Architect Week ‘Architectural Project of the Year’

-PBA was responsible for the design, coordination and management of the structural, M&E and utilities parts of the project, which also includes additional administrative buildings, a restaurant, library and lecture theatre.
+PBA was responsible for the design, coordination and management of the structural, M&E, transport, and utilities parts of the project, which also includes additional administrative buildings, a restaurant, library and lecture theatre.
 Work from our Prague team contributed to a 2014 Czech Architect Week ‘Architectural Project of the Year’ award win for the first laser institute of its kind in Europe.

 Due to the high calibration and sensitivity of the extremely powerful laser to be operated within the building, many challenges were encountered in the design of the structure and M&E systems.
 The structure carrying the laser equipment had to be completely independent from the rest of the building and extremely stiff to ensure no vibrations are transferred to the laser equipment.
 The laser hall was essentially designed as a two-storey monolithic concrete box with a natural frequency of ~20Hz.